 Those who climb to the highest points of Rocky Mountain National Park enjoy a world seen by few others.
 Here the air is thin and the views are long.
 This is harsh, unforgiving terrain but the beauty to be found makes the risk worthwhile.
 In this image Mount Meeker and Longs Peak reach skyward as the sun sets in the west.
 Photo © copyright by Erik Stensland.

 This is my favorite perspective of the Kawuneeche Valley.
-It seems to me like one of those classic western scenes which was just made to be photographed.
-From this perspective you can see the mighty Colorado River begin its journey southward as Mount Baker and Mount Stratus watch from above.
+It seems to me like one of those classic western scenes which almost begs to be photographed.
+From this viewpoint you can see the mighty Colorado River begin its journey southward as Mount Baker and Mount Stratus watch from above.
 Photo © copyright by Erik Stensland.

-This is my idea of an idyllic mountain scene: mountains, meadow, cascades and sweet light.
-These are the moments I search for when out photographing but rarely find.
-On this evening I was in a remote location and had this entire valley to myself as the last light of the day warmed the mountains while the recently melted snow gurgled down in front of me.
+This is my idea of an idyllic mountain scene with mountains, meadow, cascades and sweet light.
+These are the moments I search for when out photographing, but only rarely find.
+On this evening I was in a remote location and had this entire valley to myself as the last light of the day warmed the mountains while the recently melted snow danced down the rocks in front of me.
 Photo © copyright by Erik Stensland.